ParkLife is an education programme to encourage children and their families to get outdoors and explore our parks.

 - care for their local park

 - learn about park wildlife such as hedgehogs, bees and squirrels

 - enjoy the fresh air

 The main elements for ParkLife involve school visits, Saturday clubs and community groups.

 The programme has been evaluated by Queen's University Belfast as a very positive experience for children.
-It has been running since 2007 and is delivered in partnership with Ulster Wildlife along with our staff.
+It has been running since 2007 and is delivered in partnership with Ulster Wildlife.